The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

 The big pull of HDMI 2.1 monitors is their ability to handle 4K at 120 FPS, often using an HDMI connection.
 This means that you can use them for both next-gen consoles or PCs, however, most PC users may opt for a DisplayPort 1.4 connection instead.

 Console gamers especially will benefit from these monitors, as they will be able to experience some of the power of next-gen consoles without having to shell out for one of the best TVs for PS5 or one of the best TVs for Xbox Series X.

 If you're on the fence about getting an HDMI 2.1 monitor, we'd recommend grabbing a 4K, 60hz display to test the waters.

 In a more general sense, in the battle between regular and gaming monitors, we'd say gaming monitors are better and these HDMI 2.1 offerings are definitely worth it.

-However, if you're looking for something more affordable, you can always check out the top gaming monitors for under 200.
+That, if you're looking for something more affordable, you can always check out the top gaming monitors for under 200.

 Do you need an HDMI 2.1 monitor for 120hz gaming?

-In short, no, but you do need one if you want to get 120Hz at 4K and therefore the best performance on your next-gen console.
+Essentially no, but you do need one if you want to get 120Hz at 4K and therefore the best performance on your next-gen console.

 When will more HDMI 2.1 monitors come out?